The Right Youth Group III, The Individual

 2. The Problem

-Biblically, "evil" means worthless or pointless, not just blatantly wicked like Hitler.
-There's no neutral—everything not benefiting salvation is evil.
-Consistent worthless activities (e.g., wasting time) are evil.
 Romans says all have sinned and become worthless.
 Atheism sees life as pointless cosmic goop.
-Only in Christ do we gain transcendent worth—God's love for His Son imputed to us.
+Only in Christ do we gain infinite worth—God's love for His Son imputed to us, making us most valuable and enjoyable.

 3. The Solution